mdmosfikurrahman/cv/README.md

 make
 ```

-This command will generate the `CV-Md-Mosfikur-Rahman.pdf` file in the current directory.
+This command will generate the `CV_Md-Mosfikur-Rahman.pdf` file in the current directory.

 ## Viewing the CV